jar2333/jar2333/README.md

 ## Current projects:

-- 🐫 Part of the type theory working group for the [sslang research project](https://github.com/ssm-lang/sslang).
+- 🐫 Part of the type theory working group for the [sslang research project](https://github.com/ssm-lang/sslang), working on pretty-printing tools for the type system's constraint solver.
 - 🕷️ Web crawler as part of my internship with the [Columbia Build Lab](https://www.columbiabuildlab.com/) (private repository)
 - 💎 [Bindings for the Open Dynamics Engine library in mruby](https://github.com/jar2333/mruby-ode)
-- 🚧 A programming language project to be determined...
+- λ An interpreter for a standalone relational programming language inspired by [microKanren](https://doi.org/10.1145/2989225.2989230), implemented using [Huet's algorithm for unification of lambda terms](https://www21.in.tum.de/teaching/sar/SS20/5.pdf) with [a backtracking monad transformer](https://doi.org/10.1145/1090189.1086390).
-- 🚧 A computer vision project to be determined...
+- ✏️ Sketcher: a sketch drawing classifier using graph-based analysis and indexing.

 <!--
 **jar2333/jar2333** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.